n8n-io/n8n-docs/docs/integrations/builtin/trigger-nodes/n8n-nodes-base.boxtrigger.md

+---
+title: Box trigger node - n8n Documentation
+description: Documentation for the Box trigger node in n8n, a workflow automation platform.
+Includes details of operations and configuration, and links to examples and credentials information.
+---

 # Box trigger

 [Box](https://www.box.com/) is a cloud computing company which provides file sharing, collaborating, and other tools for working with files that are uploaded to its servers.